hrithikwins/066-flutter-course/material-app-properties.md

 your app would have a black background and most of the widgets would not be painted in the UI and throw an error

-### Every Material App we can use a widget that gives the default banner, background color, and has API for adding drawers, snack bars, and bottom sheets.
+### [medium] Every Material App we can use a widget that gives the default banner, background color, and has API for adding drawers, snack bars, and bottom sheets.
 What is the name of the widget which helps to provide such details
 - MaterialApp
 - Scaffold
 - ListView
 - HomeBuilder
 answer: Scaffold [read more] (https://api.flutter.dev/flutter/material/Scaffold-class.html)

-### There are several properties that can be passed to the widget, To change the background of Scaffold, we use the property
+### [easy] There are several properties that can be passed to the widget, To change the background of Scaffold, we use the property
 - scaffoldBackgroundColor
 - backgroundColor
 - homeBackground